florentpoujol/Simpe-Hosted-Leaderboards/readme.md

 ### Getting data

-If you lack imagination for your player's id, you can get a numerical id, incrementing every time.
+If you lack imagination for your player's id, you can get a numerical id, incremented each time.
-Send a GET request with the following parameters returns a JSON object with the id as the value of the `nextPlayerId` key.
+A GET request with the following parameters returns a JSON object with the id as the value of the `nextPlayerId` key.

 - gameId=[id]
 - password=[password]